 - 1. A campus police department or a campus security department of an institution. - 2.
-Any individual or individuals who have responsibility for campus security but who do not constitute a campus police department or a campus security department ( - 3.
-Any individual or individuals who have responsibility for campus security but who do not constitute a campus police department or a campus security department ( - 4.
+Any individual or individuals who have responsibility for campus security but who do not constitute a campus police department or a campus security department. - 3.
 An official of an institution who has significant responsibility for student and campus activities, including, but not limited to, student housing, student discipline and campus judicial proceedings.